LongefayGuinand-Mael/LongefayGuinand-Mael/README.md

 <a name="projects"></a>
 ## Current and Past Projects :

+Here, you could find some of my school projects and other personal projects.

 ### Current Projects :
 - Android and iOS application for school administration and student associations (code currently in Kotlin + Swift but in future in Flutter)